Financial Assistance

 To complete the FAFSA, the student and his or her parents (if the student is a dependent student) must apply for a Personal Student Identification Card (“FSAID”) which they will use to electronically sign their FAFSA application, entrance counseling, and promissory note required for student loans.

-Eligibility will depend on the student's financial need, using a federal government formula determined by the Estimated Family Contribution (EFC).
+Eligibility will depend on the student's financial need, using a federal government formula determined by the Student Aid Index (SAI).

 • Remember that the code of Sagrado es